Table of Contents

 Benefits to unsigned musicians

 Using this approach four pieces of quality, promoted blog coverage might only cost you £40.00.
-(NB prices are set by the individual blog and agreed by with the artist).
-This is dramatically different to the £1,000 paid to a traditional PR without any guarantees of press.
-This pay as you go approach is a game changer for unsigned artists.
+(NB prices are set by the individual blog and agreed by the artist).
+This is dramatically different to the £1,000 paid to a traditional music PR without any guarantees of press support.
+This pay as you go approach is a game-changer for unsigned artists.

 How much do musicians spend on promoting their music?

-While access to a traditional PR services has been reserved for the minority, Musosoup’s offer has the potential to level the playing field, offering coverage to the high quality artists who typically can’t afford their services.
+While access to traditional music PR services has been reserved for the minority, Musosoup’s offer has the potential to level the playing field, offering coverage to the high-quality artists who typically can’t afford their services.
 As a music blog that focuses on unsigned bands and independent artists, this aspect of the service really appeals to us.

 Words: Mark Knight, Founder Right Chord Music.

 - Five reasons why music PR consistently fails unsigned musicians